You asked, we answered.

 Q: How far in advance do you plan the storyline?
 Do you have several seasons lined out, or do you do it season-by-season?

 Aaron: There are some things that we planned six years ago that we won’t see in the show for two more years.
 And there are some things—little details that we kind of figure out and moments that we flesh out as we go.
 So, it’s a mix.
-There’s definitely a plan, but there’s also an incredible writing team, which is led by Devon Giehl and includes quite a few folks that are with us in the room today (Iain Hendry, Eugene Ramos, Michal Schick, and Paige VanTassell) plus a few who aren’t (Joe Corcoran).
+There’s definitely a plan, but there’s also an incredible writing team—which is led by Devon Giehl and includes quite a few folks who are with us in the room today (Iain Hendry, Eugene Ramos, Michal Schick, and Paige VanTassell) plus a few who aren’t (Joe Corcoran).
 They’re a phenomenal team of writers.
 And we also work with incredible storytellers within Wonderstorm and at Bardel Entertainment, and with our voice actors.
 So, there’s a lot of conversation, a lot of digesting, and building, and testing things, and stretching them, and pushing them.
 So, yeah, the answer is: A lot is planned, and a lot takes the full team to bring to its final full, beautiful version.

 Q: This question is from Twitter and is for Racquel.
 Is there something specific you really like about Claudia?